astronomer/apache-airflow-providers-transfers/README.md

     curl -O https://github.com/astronomer/apache-airflow-provider-transfers/blob/main/example_dags/example_snowflake_transfers.py
    ```

+  * Create the environment variable for AWS bucket, Snowflake and google cloud bucket for the transfer.
   * To start running the example DAGs in a local Airflow environment, run the following command from your project directory:

     ```shell